secureCodeBox/secureCodeBox/documentation/docs/getting-started/installation.md

 If you didn't see any errors you now have the secureCodeBox Operator up and running! 🥳 🚀

-Your now ready to install your [first scan types and start your first scans](/docs/getting-started/first-scans).
+You're now ready to install your [first scan types and start your first scans](/docs/getting-started/first-scans).

 ## Version Support